KirkBrooks/yaUT/Documentation/Classes/UnitTest.md

 return $a + $b
 ```

 Line 4 is a formula built on the fly that takes two arguments.
 Line 5 is a formula that calls a project method and passes the two parameters.

+### Test Methods

+The real poser of unit test comes in grouping them together.
+Take a look at the **TestMethod**  class documentation to see how you can put together test methods made up of serveral individual tests.
+The look at **FullTest** class to see how you can have 4D run all your methods for you.